claymfischer/ontogeny/README.md

 ![Example .bashrc aliases](/images/aliases/whichColumns.png)

+**describeColumns**

+`describe file.tsv` Similar to `whichColumns`, in that it provides the column number, column header and first row value for a tab-separated file.

+**summarizeColumns**

+`summarizeColumns file.tsv` will give a detailed overview of each column and let you know if the column numbers are inconsistent or the file uses Windows-style CRLF line breaks.
+You can set any delimiter, it defaults to tab.

+> Note that it gives 5 random values from each column so you get an idea of what's going on.
+You can instruct it to give a specific number of examples, and even truncate each example so they all fix on your screen.

 **columnAverage**

-This will return the average number of characters.
+`cat file.tsv | cut -f 1 | columnAverage` This will return the average number of characters.
 This is for piped input, one column of data.

 **columnLengths**

-This will return the average characters in each column.
+`cat file.tsv | columnLengths` This will return the average characters in each column.
 Used in a pipe.

-**numColumns** `numColumns file.tsv`
+**numColumns**

-Returns the number of columns in a tab-separated file.
+`numColumns file.tsv` Returns the number of columns in a tab-separated file.

-**maxColumns** `cat file.tsv | maxColumns`
+**maxColumns**

-Returns the highest number of columns found in a tab-separated file.
+`cat file.tsv | maxColumns` Returns the highest number of columns found in a tab-separated file.

 **minColumns**